smarttofsdk/itofdoc-en/source/Introduction/Development_process.rst

 ..
 Tip::

 	The main difference between the offline algorithm evaluation and the online algorithm evaluation is that the opened devices are different.
 The offline algorithm evaluation opens the device simulated by the video file, and the online algorithm evaluation opens the real module device.
 	The calling API when opening the device is also different.
-The interface called when the offline algorithm opens the recording file is ``dmcam_dev_open_by_uri`` , Online algorithm develop opened a real device using ``dmcam_dev_open`` interface。
+The interface called when the offline algorithm opens the recording file is ``itof_dev_open_by_uri`` , Online algorithm develop opened a real device using ``itof_dev_open`` interface。

 Practical platform application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^